dibley1973/StoredProcedureFramework/UsingTheStoredProcedureFramework.md

         );
     END

-... which uses the table User Defined Type...
+... which uses the following table User Defined Type...

     CREATE TYPE [app].[CompanyTableType] AS TABLE (
         [TenantId]    INT            NOT NULL,